 Mid-range: Scarlett Boutique Hotel – this one is in a wonderful location and you can walk to everything you need.

 Budget: Shark Homestay – It’s a little more basic but a great location in the heart of the tourist area, with great bars and restaurants a stone’s throw away.

 Getting from Ninh Binh to Hue

 Given its size, prepare for some good walking and we’d recommend giving yourself around 3 hours to see it.
-Entrance fee is 150,000 VND (about 3.75 GBP).
+There is very little information on the Imperial City when you are there, so we’d also recommend considering a guide – find yours here.
+Entrance fee is 150,000 VND (about 6.50 USD/5.00 GBP).

 Location: Thành phố Huế, Thua Thien Hue, Vietnam